pikapods/docs.pikapods.com/manage/custom-domains.md

 ## Cloudflare

+You can use Cloudflare as domain registrar and use their DNS feature with PikaPods without any additional steps.
+[This blog post](https://www.timcheadle.com/hosting-ghost-on-pikapods-and-cloudflare/) describes the steps of setting up a PikaPods pod with CloudFlare.

-It's possible to run a pod behind Cloudflare's proxy after it's set up.
+It's also possible to use Cloudflare's proxy feature with a PikaPods pod.
 This will send all user requests to Cloudflare first and then to _PikaPods_.
 The setup can be useful for pods that get many outside visitors, but will make your experience slower for private pods that are only used after the user logged in.
-[This blog post](https://www.timcheadle.com/hosting-ghost-on-pikapods-and-cloudflare/) describes the steps of setting up a PikaPods pod with CloudFlare.
+As a result, we don't recommend this setup and don't provide active support for it.
+If you insist on using it, you can find a list of common issues and solutions below or you can contact Cloudflare support.

-### Common Issues
+### Common Issues with Cloudflare

 **Enabling proxy feature**: When first adding a custom domain via Cloudflare, ensure the _Proxy_ feature is **disabled**.
 Else we can't verify the DNS settings of your domain.
 You can enable proxying again after adding the custom domain.

-**Origin SSL Setting**: Also ensure that you activate [**Full SSL encryption**](https://developers.cloudflare.com/ssl/origin-configuration/ssl-modes/#available-encryption-modes) (by default, it is set to Flexible SSL, which will cause an infinite loop) or disable the proxy and switch to DNS-only mode.

-**Web application firewall (WAF)**: If you use Cloudflare's proxy feature, it's possible that our monitoring will get blocked and we can no longer determine if your pod is available on its custom domain.
-So if you get alert emails, while your pod is available, you can whitelist our control panel to make sure it can do its status checks.
+**Web application firewall (WAF)**: If you use Cloudflare's proxy feature, it's possible that our monitoring will get blocked and we can no longer determine if your pod is available on its custom domain and we can't renew the encryption certificate for you custom domain.
+If you get alert emails, while your pod is available, you can whitelist our control panel to make sure it can do its status checks.
 See [here](https://developers.cloudflare.com/waf/tools/ip-access-rules/) on how to change access rules.
 IPs to add will be the ones used by our control panel and may change.
 Check the current `A` (IPv4) and `AAAA` (IPv6) records for `api.pikapods.com` for numeric IPs.

+**Origin SSL Setting**: Also ensure that you activate [**Full SSL encryption**](https://developers.cloudflare.com/ssl/origin-configuration/ssl-modes/#available-encryption-modes) (by default, it is set to Flexible SSL, which will cause an infinite loop) or disable the proxy and switch to DNS-only mode.